StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

 ```

-<h6>On the second layer, we can see multiple bloc of fuctions and variables.
-The first bloc content the parameters like IP, the validation for check the validity of the certificate and URL</h6>
+<h6>On the second layer, we can see multiple blocs of functions and variables.
+The first bloc content the parameters like IP, the validation for check the validity of the certificate and URL.</h6>

 ``` powershell
 [System.Net.ServicePointManager]::ServerCertificateValidationCallback = {$true}